aimacode/aima-glossary/glossary.md

 ## batch gradient descent
 ## Bayes' rule

-**Baye's rule** describes the probabilty of an event(lets say A) in the light of that a given event B has already occured.
+**Bayes' rule** describes the probabilty of an event(lets say A) in the light of that a given event B has already occured.
 Mathematically Baye's rule can be described as :-  **P(A|B) = P(A)P(B|A)/P(B)**

 ## Bayes-Nash equilibrium